 - Catch the sunrise over Lake Altus-Lugert

-- Camp breakfast
+- Make camp breakfast

-- Morning hike – Check out Baldy Point and Cedar Valley
+- Morning hike – Check out Baldy Point and Cedar Valley.

 - Back to camp to refill your water bottles and have lunch

-- Afternoon hike – check out a few short hikes near the campgrounds such as New Horizon Trail or Cave Trail by the Lodge
+- Afternoon hike – check out a few short hikes near the campgrounds, such as New Horizon Trail or Cave Trail by the lodge

-- Camp dinner
+- Have dinner

-- Sleep in, enjoy camp, have breakfast
+- Sleep in, enjoy camp, and have breakfast

 - Morning Bike Ride – Cruise the Heart Healthy Trail